-ME electives include ME 3180 and approved ME classes at the 4000 level or higher.
-ME 4741 and ME 4742 are not approved ME electives.
-None of these electives can overlap another course that you intend to use toward your B.S.M.E. degree.
+ME electives include approved ME classes at the 3000 level or higher.
+ME 3141, ME 3720, ME 3743, ME 3744, ME 4741, ME 4742 and ME 4753 are not approved ME electives.
+In addition, the ME electives can overlap another course that you intend to use toward your B.S.M.E. degree.

-- Design Elective (ME 3180 or ME 4315): If ME 3180 is used as the design elective, ME 4315 can be used as an ME Elective.
+• Design Elective (ME 3180 or ME 4315): If ME 3180 is used as the design elective, ME 4315 can be used as an ME Elective.
 Alternatively, if ME 4315 is used as the design elective, ME 3180 can be used as an ME Elective.

 - Research: Students may use up to four hours of ME 4699/4903 for ME elective credit.
 In addition, up to six hours of 2699/4699/4903 from any department may be used as free elective credit.

-- Minors: Students who successfully complete a Georgia Tech minor approved by the

-Woodruff School are allowed to substitute courses required for the minor for up to six

-hours of ME elective credit.
-If a student does not complete the minor, then this

-substitution is disallowed and the student must complete six hours of ME elective
+- Minors: Students who successfully complete a Georgia Tech minor approved by the Woodruff School are allowed to substitute courses required for the minor for up to six hours of ME elective credit.
+If a student does not complete the minor, then this substitution is disallowed and the student must complete six hours of ME elective credit.

-credit.
 The approved minors are:

 - o Aerospace Engineering

 - o Biology

 - o Biomedical Engineering

 - o Computing Science

 - o Earth and Atmospheric Sciences

 - o Materials Science and Engineering

 - Mathematics

-- Nuclear and Radiological Engineering
+- o Nuclear and Radiological Engineering